Is Moringa Antifungal?

 It’s also not recommended for pregnant and breastfeeding mothers, as moringa contains substances that may cause uterine contractions that could lead to a miscarriage.

 Other Antifungal Superfoods you Should Try:

 If you think that moringa is not a safe option for you, you can try other superfoods that have been shown to kill Candida cells, such as:

 Spirulina is a microalga available in powder form.
-It’s free of any adverse side effects.
-It can be used in smoothies or added to salads and dressings.
+It’s free of any adverse side effects and you can use it in smoothies or add it to salads and dressings.
 There’s a lot of evidence for its excellent antifungal properties.
 Read more

-Ginger has been shown to successfully inhibit Candida growth and it can be easily incorporated into your daily diet.
+Ginger can successfully inhibit Candida growth and you can easily incorporate into your daily diet.
 Read more

 Goldenseal contains and an antifungal compound called berberine.
 Studies show that it kills Candida cells, so apart from offering other health benefits, it can be used to supplement yeast infection treatments.
 Read more

 Turmeric contains curcumin, a compound that that is used in Candida supplements.
 There’s a lot of evidence that supports its excellent antifungal properties.
 Read more.

 Although moringa may not be for everyone, it’s an excellent option for people looking for a nutrient-rich superfood with an added benefit of antifungal properties.
 Studies show that it’s most antifungal part are moringa seeds so it’s best to use moringa supplements that contain the seeds or seed oil.

 However, if you’re pregnant or trying to conceive it may be better to use one of the antifungal superfoods I discussed above.